 You should also use all of the analytics tools you have at your disposal to see what customers are doing when they go on your site.
 What pages do they linger on, and which do they bounce out of right away?
 What are your most popular products?
 What happens when you make tweaks to the page design or the checkout process?

 Don’t forget that it takes time making to implement eCommerce conversion optimization, which implies all sorts of small changes, tweaks, and experimentation.
 Your conversion rate may not start to tick up right away, so don’t get too discouraged.
-Do your research and see what other professionals are saying about conversion optimization, and don’t forget to look up those API references for some slick additions to your website.
+Do your research and see what other professionals are saying about conversion optimization, use automation tools to speed up your workflow, and don’t forget to look up those API references for some slick additions to your website.
 Keep these tips in mind, and learn from your own experience with your unique store.
 In time, your efforts will pay off.